jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 1. [write a test method](http://api.jamoma.org/chapter_unittesting.html#chapter_unittesting_writingtests)
 2. build the C++ library that contained the test
 3. build the [Ruby language bindings](https://github.com/jamoma/JamomaRuby)
-4. run Ruby script to call the “test” message for an object
+4. run the Ruby script to call the “test” message for an object
-5. read results posted in the Terminal and figure out where your code went wrong
+5. read the results posted in the Terminal and figure out where your code went wrong

 The Terminal output from Ruby would look something like this: